The Only Three Things That Determine Your Life

 So often we forget this.

-But think about what that actually costs.
+Think about what that actually costs.

 The gym was there the whole time.